-SmartSniff is yet another free packet sniffing tool that allows you to capture TCP/IP packets that pass through your network adapter and view the captured data as sequence of conversations between clients and servers.
-With the help of this network monitoring utility, you can view the TCP/IP conversations in ASCII mode or as hex dump.
+SmartSniff is yet another free packet sniffing tool that allows you to capture TCP/IP packets that pass through your network adapter and view the captured data as a sequence of conversations between clients and servers.
+With the help of this network monitoring utility, you can view the TCP/IP conversations in ASCII mode or as a hex dump.

 - WinPcap Capture Driver: This particular method lets you to capture TCP/IP packets on all Windows operating systems.

 - Microsoft Network Monitor Driver (Only for earlier Windows versions): Microsoft provides a free capture driver under Windows 2000/XP/2003 that can be used by SmartSniff.
 However, this driver needs to be installed manually.